chuckreynolds/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0.5 =
+* Short: Dollar signs in titles were screwing things up.
+Long Story: Fixed a bug where preg_replace() would think a dollar sign in the argument is a backreference, instead of just a dollar sign.
+Now using preg_quote() to escape all regex variables/symbols in a string.
+Makes things mo betta!

 = 2.0.4 =
 * Image size for OpenGraph now defaults to medium for thumbnail image
 * updated screenshot. it was from v1 so was about time